 A recommendation to Partners, especially to new Partners, is to be in contact with EIT Digital before the submission date to ensure a clear understanding of the requirements.
+All questions should be sent to spin@eitdigital.eu.

 Please refer to Annexes for more details on the proposal submission and evaluation processes.